pepjo/react-tabs-navigation/readme.md

 react-tabs-navigation
 =====================

+Note: As of now babel is required because es6 and jsx are used.

 This react component enables navigating through tabs in your web app.
 It is composed of three different parts: